Question

 Leadership

-Ideal when you quickly organized resources or people in response to urgent needs, emphasizing your leadership ability to coordinate rapid, effective responses
+Best when you activated resources or people to respond to challenges, emphasizing your ability to inspire action and coordinate responses.

 How to replace Improvised with a stronger action verb: